-Describe a project or situation that best illustrates your organization skills.
+Describe a project or situation that best illustrates your organizational skills.

 Share a time when you had to analyze a situation or process and make recommendations.

-Give an example when you went completely out of your way to please a difficult customer/client.
+Give an example of when you went completely out of your way to please a difficult customer/client.

 Share a time you had to use written communication to get a point across.

-When is the last time you thought outside of the box and how did you come to that conclusion.
+When was the last time you thought outside of the box, and how did you come to that conclusion?

 Share a time you had to serve a customer you didn’t like.